Can we talk about time? Specifically, where it goes?

 In a large mixing bowl, whisk together eggs, soy, and sesame oil.
 Whisk the flour in to make a smooth batter.
 Add cabbage, onion, and carrot, and give a good stir to make sure everything is blended evenly.

-Place a large skillet over medium-high heat and add a Tbsp or so of vegetable oil.
+Place a large skillet over medium-high heat and add a tablespoon or so of vegetable oil.
 When the pan is nice and hot pour the batter in all at once, and use a spatula to smooth out the top.
 Wait about 5 minutes, then carefully lift one side with a spatula to check the bottom.
-If it’s golden brown, carefully slide the pancake onto a large plate.
+If it's golden brown, carefully slide the pancake onto a large plate.
 Invert the skillet over the plate and turn everything back over to flip the pancake.
 Cook for about 5 min more on the second side.

 Slide the cooked pancake onto a cutting board and let rest for about 1 minute before slicing into wedges.
 Serve with a drizzle of plain yoghurt and a bit of hot sauce, or with the traditional mayo if you prefer.